 The U.S. Food and Drug Administration (FDA) has extensively tested the HPV vaccine to ensure patient safety.
 Side effects from the HPV vaccine aren’t serious and may include pain or redness at the injection site, dizziness, fainting, nausea, and headache.

 Data on the vaccine’s efficacy is available for about 10 years following vaccination.
 Surveillance studies have demonstrated vaccine safety and efficacy with excellent antibody responses, suggesting long-lasting protected immunity.
 The greatest protection is achieved if the vaccine is given before becoming sexually active.
 However, patients with prior documented HPV infection—such as a history of genital warts or positive HPV on Pap smear—can still benefit from the vaccine, as it can provide protection from other HPV types that have not been acquired.
 HPV immunization does not protect 100 percent against all HPV types known to cause cervical cancer, and it is not used as a treatment for clearing HPV infections acquired prior to immunization.
 Cervical cancer screening is still indicated after vaccination.

 HPV infections can have lasting health effects.
 Every year, numerous men and women are diagnosed with pre-cancers and cancers caused by HPV.
 The HPV vaccination can help decrease these numbers and aid in disease prevention.

 How to get vaccinated

-If you or a child needs to get vaccinated, Women’s Care Florida provides types of HPV vaccines.
+If you or a child needs to get vaccinated, Women’s Care provides types of HPV vaccines.
 Schedule an appointment or contact then today,